-The difference is minimal from standard class which already is comfortable and new, first class seats offer a separate cabin with slightly better seats that recline, some with table, and power outlets at the seats for charging and powering mobiles and laptops.
+The difference is minimal from the standard class which already is comfortable and new, first-class seats offer a separate cabin with slightly better seats that recline, some with table, and power outlets at the seats for charging and powering mobiles and laptops.

 The website says you can upgrade on weekends for £5 by paying the ticket collector directly on board, though the benefits don’t outweigh the price.
 A journey of this length is equally achieved in standard class at a third of the price.

 Though be warned, there is a ridiculous pricing structure when it comes to British Rail, had I taken the return journey 30 minutes before the price is inflated by about 400% – for the same journey, just different time.
 Though this is seen in the airline industry, it doesn’t make sense on routes as these.